 James W. Silver Collection.
 1935-1986.
 Includes correspondence with L.D.
 Brodsky, Will D. Campbell, David Cohn, and James Jones (50 boxes).

 Patrick D. Smith Collection.
 1948-1986.
-Contains manuscripts, periodicals, and correspndence related to the work of Pulitzer Prize-nominated novelist Patrick D. Smith (2 boxes).
+Contains manuscripts, periodicals, and correspondence related to the work of Pulitzer Prize-nominated novelist Patrick D. Smith (2 boxes).

 Patrick D. Smith Material.
 Documents related to Patrick Smith's induction in the Florida Artists Hall of Fame in 1999.
 Location: Small Manuscripts 1999-1 (Folder 6).

 Southern Humor Collection.
 Circa 1950s-1980s.
-Contains research material of Dr. Robert C. Wood on the subject of American humerous writing, particulary Southern and Southwestern humor (3 boxes).
+Contains research material of Dr. Robert C. Wood on the subject of American humorous writing, particularly Southern and Southwestern humor (3 boxes).